strapi/community-content/tutorials/GUIDELINES.md

 Your blog post should be focused on a topic related to JavaScript, TypeScript, API, Headless CMS, Frontend Frameworks and of course Strapi, such as a tutorial, best practices, customization, integrations, etc.

+**Can I use AI to write articles?**

+You can use ChatGPT or other genAI tool to write outline but not the actual article. **Authors will be banned from the program if we detect AI content**.

 **How to identify the best topics?**

 - Best practices or tutorials that deep-dive into a Strapi feature or customization.